ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 security requirements highlighted in {{sec-requirements}}, provides an instantiation of the wider protocol.

-We provide an explicit instantiation of the Privacy PAss API, based on the public API provided in {{I-D.irtf-cfrg-voprf}} in Section TODO.
+We provide an explicit instantiation of the Privacy Pass API, based on the public API provided in {{I-D.irtf-cfrg-voprf}}.

 ## Data structures {#pp-structs}

+The following data structures are used throughtout the Privacy Pass protocol and written in the TLS presentation language {{RFC8446}}.
+It is intended that any of these data structures can be written into widely-adopted encoding schemes such as those detailed in TLS
+{{RFC8446}}, CBOR {{RFC7049}}, and JSON {{RFC7159}}.

 ### Ciphersuite {#pp-ciphersuite-struct}

 The `Ciphersuite` enum describes the ciphersuite that is used for instantiating the Privacy Pass protocol.
-The values that we provide here are described further in {{ciphersuites}}.
+The values that we provide here are described further in {{pp-ciphersuites}}.

 ~~~
 enum {